 Hailer is a great tool if you want to create a business management platform just for your needs.
 This article focuses on how to configure custom workflows.

 Let's get you familiar with few terms:

-Processes are predefined workflows, which are configured in the process editor.
+Hailer workflows are predefined workflows, which are configured in the workflow settings.
 This allows the process owner (YOU) to define which steps the process consists of.
 You can also define what data you want to collect in each phase of your workflow.
-The phases of the process can be linked to each other in any order specified by the process owner.
+The process phases can be linked to each other in any order specified by the process owner.